 However, RPM depends on many factors.
-In the above example, most of the XTB’s clients are from Europe, where traders are more experienced and ESMA regulations regarding leverage are in place.
+In the above example, most of the XTB’s clients are from Europe.
+There, traders are more experienced and ESMA regulations regarding leverage are in place.
 If we compare those numbers with brokers focused only on the MENA region or South-East Asia, where traders are used to very aggressive trading, they might seem lower than average.

-RPM numbers also vary according to the trading conditions, such as how aggressive the broker is with spreads, commissions, and swaps.
+RPM numbers also vary depending on the trading conditions.
+These include commissions, swaps, and how aggressive the broker is with spreads.

 Going deeper into RPM

 What is behind RPM?
 Where do brokerage revenues come from?
 Understanding this part will allow brokers to monitor, react and adjust particular trading conditions to maintain RPM at optimal levels.
-Revenues of brokerages are generated by spread, commissions, swaps, and results on transactions (Market Making).
+Brokerages generate revenues by spread, commissions, swaps, and results on transactions (Market Making).
 How much share does each type of revenue source have in overall income?
 Let’s go back to the example of XTB, which prepared useful statistics in their yearly financial statements.